TwoRedCells/stm32-toolbox/README.md

 `PrintLite` is an abstract class for adding `printf`-style functionality to classes that output text, such as serial communications, LED and LCD displays, logging, HTTP output, etc.

+`Rtc` abstracts the system real-time clock, allowing it to be read and set, either as a date or time structure or as a UNIX timestamp.

 `Timer` is a general purpose microsecond timer for timing how long something takes to execute, executing code at regular intervals, and returning to execution after an amount of time.
 By using the processor's DWT (data watchpoint